Deltares/CoSMoS/docs/source/manual/scenario.rst

      -

    * - run_condition
-     - How to select mmodels within cluster to run conditionally.
+     - How to select models within cluster to run conditionally.
 Option: "topn"
      - "topn"
      -